Douglass, Memphis, Tennessee: Beginnings

 William Rush-Plummer was born into a life of slavery in the Southern States in America.
 He was the only son of a white slave master, William Rush Sr. and his mother, a slave from Africa.
 Mrs. Rush demanded of her husband, that young William Rush Jr. not be given the Rush family name.
 As a result, William Rush Senior, modified his son's name giving him a hyphenated last name.
 William Jr. was renamed, William Rush-Plummer.

 Slavery in the South was eventually abolished.
 When that time arrived, slaves were promised 40 acre and a mule.
 Although many newly freed slaves did not receive the promise at that time, William Rush Sr. gave William Rush-Plummer 40 acre in North Memphis, Tennessee.
-He turned his land into a community and name it after Frederick Douglass, a man he had come to befriend and admire.
+He turned his land into a community and named it after Frederick Douglass, a man he had come to befriend and admire.

 William Rush-Plummer was ordained in his young adult years and began to develop the land now known as the Douglass Community in Memphis, Tennessee after his family was released from slavery (see 40 acre and a mule).
 Plummer had a strong resemblance to his father and a similar proper speech pattern (with a heavy southern dialect).
 He began opening many churches on his land including St. Paul Missionary Baptist Church (Need More Missionary Baptist Church), St. Stephens MB Church, St. John MB Church, St. Charles MB Church and at least three other local churches that were later sold to local Pastors and their congregations.

 From the very beginning, Christianity played a vital role in the Plummer family and the lives of families in the Douglass Community due to William Rush-Plummer's vision.
 In 1900, William Rush Plummer and his associates had a vision that a church was needed for the community.
 Under a bush arbor in Douglass Park, the first church known as "Need More" was established.
 Plummer, known as “Father Plummer” deliberately gave the church this name because he felt it needed more of everything: shelter, chairs, and people.